HTTP5214-Winter2023/Pluto/danyal/DanyalChatha.md

 ## March 22th
 Last time, I worked on {Adding Cookies to the application and making user-testing documentation}.

-Today, I'm going to work on {finish polishing the documentation for usertesting, making changes to the application according to user recommendation}
+Today, I'm going to work on {finish polishing the documentation for user testing, making changes to the application according to user recommendation}

+list of stuff that's blocking me from moving ahead with my work:

+- Nothing is blocking me as of now.

+## April 12th

+Last time, I worked on {Finshed the user documentation, applied the recommendation to the application}.

+Today, I'm going to work on {Pushing my code for review and adding comments to my code to make it easier to understand}

 list of stuff that's blocking me from moving ahead with my work:

 - Nothing is blocking me as of now.